If your account shows ‘Suspended’ or ‘Disabled’ in your panel, this means that the account is not currently active.

 Why does my account show as Disabled in my panel?

 If your account has been disabled, you must contact support team on your Contact Support page for more information on why the account was disabled.

 If you do not have access to log into your panel, contact DreamHost support using the following contact form:

 For security reasons, DreamHost cannot provide information regarding disabled accounts to anyone other than the account owner.

 If your account has been disabled, the following banner appears across the top of each page in your panel:

 Both disabled and suspended accounts are at risk for data loss due to deactivation of hosting services.
 If you see this notice, it's highly advised that you contact support as soon as possible for further information to avoid data loss.

-What happens to my data if my account is closed or suspended?
+What happens to my data if my account is disabled or suspended?